Mike Evans Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Evans did not have a catch in last week's game against the Panthers.

-- Evans has also contributed with seven grabs for 105 yards and one touchdown during his last three games.
-He was targeted seven times and averaged 35.0 receiving yards per game.
+- Evans' stat line over his last three outings shows seven grabs for 105 yards and one touchdown.
+He averaged 35.0 receiving yards per game and was targeted seven times.

 Evans' Tampa Bay Teammates